 I JUST WANT TO IGNORE SOME CLUES THAT ARE NO LONGER HELPFUL!
 CAN I GET SOME HELP WITH IGNORING THEM?

 Sure!
-Click any small clue to have it get lower opacity.
+Click any small clue to fade it out slightly.
 Click it again to hide the letter completely and shrink its colored square.
-Click it a third time to bring it back up to full opacity.
+Click it a third time to bring it back up to full visibility.